stennety/mywebsite/_posts/2024-10-05-roses-vs-risen.md

 title: ROSES vs RISEN and "Goals" vs "Objectives"
 ---

-While learning how to use GenAI for coding projects, I've run into a few different prompting frameworks that can help to organize my thinking and make my instructions more consistent.
+While learning how to use GenAI for coding projects, I've run into a few different prompting frameworks that help to organize my thinking and make my instructions more consistent.
 ROSES and RISEN are two strategies that seem similar on the surface, so I wanted to dig into the differences between them.

 <!--more-->